 Clos Saint Paul a Rental for Cyclists and Wine Lovers

 Clos Saint Paul is located just outside the village of Mazan in Provence’s Vaucluse.
 The 260-year-old building previously operated as a chambre d’hôte (B&B) for visitors interested in exploring Mont Ventoux and the villages of the Dentelles.
 This private, six-bedroom house is now owned by a group of Canadians who love Provence, wine and cycling, the order of which depends on the time of day.
 Clos Saint Paul is available for rent when the owners are not indulging in their regional favourites.
-The full details of this gorgeous property are available on the website here.

 Can you tell me a little about the process you followed?

 We have visited Provence for 25 years, renting houses either with our family or groups of friends.
 Two years ago one of our partners and I did an extensive search for a week in the Luberon and near Uzes in the Gard without success.
 If that sounds like a “hardship tour” they returned in 2014 on “trip #2” to find the right property…